Nuclear talks between Iran and major world powers ended early Sunday in Geneva with no deal, but Iran says it is not disappointed.

-U.S. Secretary of State John Kerry told a news conference in Geneva early Sunday there is no question that all sides are closer to a deal now than when the talks began.
-He said diplomacy must be exhausted, but warned that such a window will not stay open indefinitely.
+U.S. Secretary of State John Kerry told a news conference there is no question that all sides are closer to a deal now than when the talks began.
+He said diplomacy must be exhausted but warned that such a window will not stay open indefinitely.

 The talks between Iran and the five permanent members of the U.N.
 Security Council plus Germany are aimed at persuading Iran to suspend work that could allow it to build nuclear weapons.
 In exchange, the U.N. would ease some of its crippling sanctions against Iran.

 The United States and its allies accuse Iran of seeking to build a nuclear bomb.
 Iran insists its nuclear program is strictly for peaceful civilian uses.

 No one is saying how close the sides are to a deal, but a Western diplomat is accusing France of complicating the talks.

 French Foreign Minister Laurent Fabius said Paris is not satisfied with Iran's position and will not be part of what he called a "fool's deal."